-The School also has a fellowship which is awarded for one academic year only.
+The Charlotte Essner Fellowship in Speech-Language Pathology is awarded for one academic year only.
 The fellowship pays 100% tuition for the Fall, Spring, and Summer semesters.
 The recipient receive a $5,000 stipend which is distributed in biweekly increments over the academic year.
 There is no work requirement, but the student must be enrolled full-time each semester in order to retain the award.
 Fellowships are awarded to individuals who have expressed an interest in financial aid, and application procedures and deadlines are the same as for admission.

 The speech-language pathology faculty has developed a number of community internships with agencies who benefit from the services of speech-language pathology graduate students.
 Students work in community settings with clients who they may eventually serve as professionals.
 Current internship sites include Akron Public Schools, Ardmore, Inc., Hattie Larlham, Kumon Math and Reading Center, PSI Affiliates Inc., Hennis Health Care (Dover and Bolivar), Medina Society for Handicapped Citizens, Cornerstone Home Health, Therapy Partners, Peak Potential Therapy, University Park YMCA, Achievement Centers for Children, Kidslink, Community Speech, Visiting Nurse Service, and Language Learning Associates.
 Stipends vary from agency to agency.
 Internships also include payments for tuition.
 Weekend work is frequently required.